Skip to primary navigation Skip to content Skip to footer

 Now that you have all of your ingredients ready, let’s make some croquettes!
 Note that the dough should be made about a day in advance.
 While croquettes take some time to prepare, they aren’t very difficult and are absolutely delicious.

 1. Finely chop the onion and Spanish ham.
-Try to chop the pieces as small as possible, especially the onion, and then set aside.
+Try to chop the pieces as small as possible, especially the onion, then set them aside.

-2. Drop one generous spoonful of butter and 2 spoonfuls of oil into a large frying pan.
-Set the flame to low heat, add in the onion, and stir.
+2. Heat the butter and oil.
+Drop one generous tablespoon of butter and 2 tablespoons of oil into a large frying pan.
+Set the flame to low heat, add the onion, and stir.

-3. As you continue stirring, stir in the ham.
-Sauté for about 2 minutes, or until the ingredients are well-combined.
+3. Sauté the ingredients.
+Continue stirring and add the ham.
+Sauté for about 3-4 minutes, or until the ingredients are well combined.

-4. After about 3-4 minutes on low heat, stir in flour.
+4. Add the flour and cook.
+After about 3-4 minutes on low heat, stir in the flour.
 The flour needs to brown a bit, but keep stirring continuously so that it doesn’t burn.
-Stir in the milk gradually, continuously stirring.
+Gradually stir in the milk, adding it bit by bit while stirring.

-5. After all the milk has been completely added in, it’s time to incorporate the broth and corn starch.
-The key to croquettes is to never stop stirring, so keep going!
-While stirring, toss in a pinch of nutmeg and another pinch of salt.
+5. Incorporate broth and cornstarch.
+Once all the milk has been added, stir in the broth and cornstarch.
+The key to perfect croquettes is to never stop stirring, so keep going!
+While stirring, add a pinch of nutmeg and another pinch of salt.

-6. Once the dough begins to take form and is no longer sticking to the pan, transfer the dough to a bowl so that it can cool down.
-Cover the dough and out it in the fridge to cool and solidify, ideally for 24 hours.
+6. Cool the dough.
+Once the dough begins to take form and is no longer sticking to the pan, transfer it to a bowl to cool down.
+Cover the dough and place it in the fridge to cool and solidify, ideally for 24 hours.

-7. Once your dough is ready, take a spoonful of dough and roll it into an ovular shape.
-Repeat this until all of the dough has been used up.
+7. Shape the croquettes.
+Once your dough is ready, take a spoonful of it and roll it into an oval shape.
+Repeat this until all of the dough has been used.

-10. Take the croquettes out of the pan and transfer to a paper toil to soak up any excess oil.
+9. Drain and serve.
+Take the croquettes out of the pan and transfer them to a paper towel to soak up any excess oil.
 Serve immediately and enjoy!

 If you want to try some traditional Spanish croquettes, join Food Lover Tour on an amazing culinary adventure!